nithril/nithril.github.io/_posts/2015-07-05-fair-consuming-with-rabbitmq.markdown

 ## The main loop

-We see in the main loop the purpose of the `consumerToken` semaphore.
-The `tryAcquire` allows to park the main loop thread if there is no delivery.
+The `consumerToken#tryAcquire` allows to park the main loop thread if there is no available message.
 The release of a `consumerToken` by `DwrrBlockingQueueConsumer.InternalConsumer#handleDelivery` will wake up the main loop thread with a minimal delay.

 {% highlight java linenos %}